dejlek/gid/README.md

 For each GObject signal a `SignalNameCallback` delegate alias is defined and `connectSignalName` method is added.
 The delegate arguments are the C signal arguments marshalled to D and the object instance is the last argument (instead of the first).

-Here is an example of what the "activate" signal of Gio.Application looks like:
+Here is an example of what the [command-line](https://docs.gtk.org/gio/signal.Application.command-line.html) signal of Gio.Application looks like:

 ```D
 alias CommandLineCallback = int delegate(ApplicationCommandLine commandLine, Application application);